WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 Tarmac roads are in excellent condition (usually those with a prefix of B), and C and D roads are sandy, slight gravel roads.
 It has been noted that the changeover to the more sandy road has led to accidents as well as tyre punctures thus it’s so important to abide by speed laws.

-Occasionally you’ll see the speed limit pretty high on some of the gravel roads, may be for the locals but it’s not recommended to attempt, it’s best to be safe than sorry.
+Occasionally you’ll see the speed limit pretty high on some of the gravel roads, this is ok for the locals but it’s not recommended to attempt.
+We often had people drive by us and pap their horns but safety first.

 It’s also a good idea to slow down a little when you pass a car or truck.
-You’ll notice that you’ll probably have to as the track will produce a cloud of sand and rock as a car passes and that the road before you will be blinded for a few seconds.
+You’ll notice that you’ll probably have to as the track will produce a cloud of sand and rocky debris as a car passes.
+The road before you will be blinded for a few seconds.

 Be-lavie Tip: There are many police stops along roads and you may be stopped at any time by law enforcement officers – penalties are pretty steep for speeding and reckless driving and is policed very heavily by the transport police check points as well as on the roads.
 It’s simple, don’t speed!